 An estimated one in two Americans take a vitamin supplement, but when you’re facing a wall of products, it’s not always easy to know which one to buy.

 Turmeric is a root used as a spice – but it does so much more than just add flavor to food.
 Here are the reasons why you need to start adding a pinch of turmeric to almost everything you put in your mouth.

 Cauliflower is the latest vegetable to be considered “hip.”
 It is a powerful superfood that has been a staple vegetable for a very long time.

 As a nutritionist and blogger at Alternative Ageing, I am a keen fan of fasting.
 So when the 5:2 diet hit the headlines a couple of years ago, I happily embraced this form of intermittent fasting for the sake of my health as well as my waistline.

 Let’s explore the thinking behind this plan and talk about my easy-to-do version.

 Do you have healthy and nutritious habits?
 Or are you a die-hard fan of those rich foods you grew up eating?
 As someone concerned with health and nutrition, I have done a lot of research on this subject.

 I have personally fought pre-diabetes and worked with a team of doctors to determine the best way to eat at this latter stage of my life.

-Many women find that increasing their intake of plant hormones helps to reduce menopausal symptoms such as hot flashes.
+Many women find that increasing their intake of plant hormones and probiotics helps to reduce menopausal symptoms such as hot flashes.